-- Avoid starting, stopping, and sharp turning on a slope.
-If tires lose traction (i.e. machine stops forward motion on a slope), stop and drive slowly off the slope. - Do not turn on slopes unless necessary, and then, turn slowly and gradually uphill, if possible.
+- Avoid starting, stopping, turning on a slope.
+If tires lose traction (i.e. machine stops forward motion on a slope), stop.
+Get off and walk the machine slowly off the slope. - Do not turn on slopes unless necessary, and then, turn slowly and gradually uphill, if possible.
 Never operate straight down slopes. - Do not operate near drop-offs, ditches, or embankments.
-The operator could lose footing or balance or machine could suddenly turn over if a wheel is over the edge of a cliff or ditch, or if an edge caves in. - Do not operate on wet grass.
-Reduced footing or traction could cause sliding. - Do not try to stabilize the unit by putting your foot on the ground (ride-on units). - Do not operate on slopes over 8° degrees. - Do not operate on slopes if you cannot mount a slope forwards.
+The operator could lose footing or balance or machine could suddenly turn over if a wheel is over the edge of a cliff for ditch, or if an edge caves in. - Do not operate on wet grass.
+Reduced footing or traction could cause sliding. - Do not try to stabilize the unit by putting your foot on the ground (ride-on units). - · Do not operate on excessively steep slopes. - Do not operate on slopes if you cannot back up them.